 Provide a manually created Excel output to serve as a mock up, containing the X-axis and Y-axis for the circle for the inner and outer diameter of each wire.
 See Requirement #3 in Phase 1 below for format.

 Phase 1

 User must manually select the desired segment within E3.HarnessAnalyzer

-DXF: Enhance the E3.HarnessAnalyzer capability to calculate & generate graphical representation of the inner diameter of each individual wire conductor within a bundle segment

-Export DXF of the generated bundle segment graphical representation.

-All graphics within the DXFs shall consist of circles

-Note: E3.HarnessAnalyzer will be not be configured to show wire conductor colors in the bundle diameter graphical depiction.
-Displaying the wire colors are shown in squares instead of circles.